 After reading that, I knew I was on to something.
 As another one of those inexpensive oils I favor so much, this one is a keeper and I intend to identify other practical uses over time.

 By the way, as a side note, I am rubbing Cedarwood on my own feet and chest to see if it will help me sleep more soundly.
 Supposedly, it will trigger the production of Melatonin.

 One of the things I like about this version of DIY Healing Vapor Rub is that it comes together very quickly.
 A stove or other heat source is not required and I can make small batches to suit my needs.

 One more thing.
 A reader recently asked my opinion on using plastic jars to hold EO concoctions.
-While I prefer to use glass, I often use small 1/2 and 1 ounce jars for my ointments salves.
-They are inexpensive, easy to clean, leak proof and unbreakable when tossed into a day pack, pocket, or handbag.
+While I prefer to use glass, I often use small 1/2 and 1-ounce jars for my ointment salves.
+They are inexpensive, easy to clean, leakproof, and unbreakable when tossed into a day pack, pocket, or handbag.

 Want to know more?
 Check out these related articles:

 Enjoy your next adventure through common sense and thoughtful preparation!

 Disclaimer: The contents of this article are for informational purposes only.
 Please read our full disclaimer.

 If you’re looking for useful survival gear that you can’t make at home, check out the Survival Life Store!

 Editor’s Note: This post was originally published on May 14, 2015, and has been updated for quality and relevancy.